 4.2 Data provided voluntarily by the User

 The Company limits the gathering of voluntarily provided information to data necessary to achieve the purposes described in paragraph 3 above and receive the services requested.
-Additional personal data may be collected and processed by the Company, if the same are provided voluntarily by you as part of the services offered by the Website, for example, if you contact the Company to report disservice or malfunctioning, to exercise your rights in relation to personal data processing, etc. Those data will be processed by the Company only for purposes strictly linked to your request.
+Additional personal data may be collected and processed by the Company, if the same are provided voluntarily by the User as part of the services offered by the Website, for example, if the User contact the Company to report disservice or malfunctioning, to exercise its rights in relation to personal data processing, etc. Those data will be processed by the Company only for purposes strictly linked to the User’s request.
 Any failure to provide the data may make it impossible to obtain the requested service.

 - Disclosure of data to third parties

 - COIMA, Covivio and Prada Holding SpA platform companies, for organisational purposes, internal control purposes, pursue the Company or third-party legitimate interests and carry out the User services/requests (e.g., enquiries to the controllers’ press officers);

 - companies, co-workers, consultants or freelancers that the Company uses in order to implement technical or organisational tasks (e.g. IT and web service providers), or with whom the Company collaborates (including other COIMA Companies) to provide and operate its own services, or for any communication activities;

 - persons, companies or professional firms that provide assistance and advice to the Company, particularly (but not exclusively) in accounting, administrative, legal, tax and financial matters;

 - persons/entities entitled by law or by order of a public authority to access the data.

 The persons/entities belonging to the categories indicated above will use the data as independent data controllers pursuant to law or as data processors properly appointed by the Company.
 If the user writes directly to the press addresses of the project companies, they will process data as independent data controllers exclusively to reply to email requests.